 As described in the introduction to Section 5, Uptane requires a Director repository and an Image repository.
-However, it is possible to have an Uptane-compliant implementation that has more than two repositories.
+However, it is possible to have an Uptane-conformant implementation that has more than two repositories.

 Repository mapping metadata informs a Primary ECU about which repositories to trust for images or image paths.
 [TAP-4] describes how to make use of more complex repository mapping metadata in order to have more than the two required repositories.

-Repository mapping metadata, or the equivalent informational content, MUST be present on all Primary ECUs, and MUST contain the following information:
+Repository mapping metadata, or the equivalent informational content, SHALL be present on all Primary ECUs, and SHALL contain the following information:

 - A list of repository names and one or more URLs at which the named repository can be accessed.
-At a minimum, this MUST include the Director and Image repositories.
+At a minimum, this SHALL include the Director and Image repositories.

 - A list of mappings of image paths to repositories, each of which contains:

 - A list of image paths.
-Image paths MAY be expressed using wildcards, or by enumerating a list, or a combination of the two.
+Image paths could be expressed using wildcards, or by enumerating a list, or a combination of the two.

-- A list of repositories that MUST sign the Targets metadata for the image paths.
+- A list of repositories that SHALL provide signed Targets metadata for images stored at those paths.

 For example, in the most basic Uptane case, the repository mapping metadata would contain:

-- A single mapping indicating that all images (*) MUST be signed by both the Director and Image repository
+- A single mapping indicating that all images (*) SHALL be signed by both the Director and Image repository.

-The Deployment Considerations document ([DEPLOY]) gives more guidance on how to implement repository mapping metadata for more complex use cases.
+The Uptane Deployment Best Practices document ([DEPLOY]) provides more guidance on how to implement repository mapping metadata for more complex use cases.
 It also discusses strategies for updating repository mapping metadata, if required.

 5.2.7.
 Rules for filenames in repositories and metadata

-There is a difference between the file name in a metadata file or an ECU, and the file name on a repository.
+There is a difference between the filename in a metadata file or an ECU, and the filename on a repository.
 This difference exists in order to avoid race conditions, where metadata and images are read from, and written to, at the same time.
-For more details, the reader should read the TUF specification [TUF-spec] and PEP 458 [PEP-458].
+For more details, the reader can read the TUF specification [TUF-spec] and PEP 458 [PEP-458].

 Unless stated otherwise, all files SHALL be written to repositories in accordance with the following two rules:

 - Metadata filenames SHALL be qualified with version numbers.
-If a metadata file A is specified as FILENAME.EXT in another metadata file B, then it SHALL be written as VERSION.FILENAME.EXT, where VERSION is A’s version number, as defined in Section 5.2.1, with one exception: If the version number of the Timestamp metadata file might not be known in advance by a client, it MAY be read from, and written to, a repository using a filename without a version number qualification, i.e. FILENAME.EXT.
+If a metadata file A is specified as FILENAME.EXT in another metadata file B, then it SHALL be written as VERSION.FILENAME.EXT, where VERSION is A’s version number, as defined in Section 5.2.1, with one exception: If the version number of the Timestamp metadata file is not be known in advance by a client, it could be read from, and written to, a repository using a filename without a version number qualification, i.e., FILENAME.EXT.

-- If an image is specified in a Targets metadata file as FILENAME.EXT, it SHALL be written to the repository as HASH.FILENAME.EXT, where HASH is one of the hash digests of the file, as specified in Section 220.127.116.11.
-The file MUST be written to the repository using n different filenames, one for each hash digest listed in its corresponding Targets metadata.
+- If an image is specified in a Targets metadata file as FILENAME.EXT, it SHALL be written to the repository as HASH.FILENAME.EXT, where HASH is one of the hash digests of the file, as specified in Section 188.8.131.52.
+The file SHALL be written to the repository using n different filenames, one for each hash digest listed in its corresponding Targets metadata.

-- There is an image with the filename “acme_firmware.bin” specified in the Targets metadata, with a SHA256 of “aaaa” and a SHA512-256 of “bbbb”.
-It will have two filenames on the repository: “aaaa.acme_firmware.bin” and “bbbb.acme_firmware.bin”.
+- There is an image with the filename acme_firmware.bin specified in the Targets metadata, with a SHA3-256 of aaaa and a SHA-512/224 of bbbb.
+It will have two filenames on the repository: aaaa.acme_firmware.bin and bbbb.acme_firmware.bin.

 5.3.
 Server / repository implementation requirements